nathan-bottomley/eleventy-plugin-podcaster.com/content/index.md

 Detailed and specific information about how to install and use **Podcaster** can be found in [the Documentation section](docs/index.md) of the site, but here's a quick summary.

-**Podcaster** is an Eleventy plugin.
-You install it in your config file in the usual way.
-You usually provide it with information about your podcast — like its title, description and category — by creating a `podcast.json` file in the data directory.
-For each episode, you create a template with information in the front matter about that episode — its name, release date, filename, duration and so on.

-Once you do this, **Podcaster** can create the RSS feed for your podcast.
-You can also create templates for various pages on your website and include on those pages the information you have provided about the podcast and its episodes.
+1. **Podcaster** is an Eleventy plugin.
+Create an Eleventy site and install the `eleventy-plugin-podcaster` plugin in the usual way.
+2. In the data directory, create a `podcast.json` file.
+This will contain information about your podcast and its site — at the very least, its title, the URL of the site, a description, its language, and its category.
+3. In the input directory, create a `episodeFiles` directory and put your podcast MP3s in there.
+4. In the input directory, create a `episodePosts` directory.
+You will have a post for each episode, and that post will include information about the episode in its filename and front matter and will have as its content the episode description or show notes.

 > [!WARNING]
 > **Podcaster** requires Node 20 or later.

 ## On this site

 This site hosts [the **Podcaster** documentation](/docs).
-But it also hosts [the **Podcaster** blog](/blog), where I'll be posting tips and ideas about how you can use **Podcaster** and Eleventy to create an online presence for your podcast.
+And it also hosts [the **Podcaster** blog](/blog), where I'll be posting tips and ideas about how you can use **Podcaster** and Eleventy to create an online presence for your podcast.

-## Recently on the blog
+{# ## Recently on the blog

 {% set latestPost = collections.post | reverse | first %}